nikitavoloboev/data/focusing/habits.md

 `Cardio / Weights` is autofilled through my health data.
 It includes workout minutes from running/cycling & bodyweight/lifting workouts.
 Bodyweight/lifting is tracked with [Strong](https://strong.app) & [Streaks Workout](https://streaksworkout.com) apps.
 It also includes yoga (tracked with [Down Dog](https://www.downdogapp.com)).

-`No wasted time | Build ideas` is marked as done when I haven't spent any time unmindful & not focused on my goals & plans.
-Essentially it means doing things proactively rather than reactively and thus no time should be wasted no matter the distractions.
-Filter input, maximize output.
-I can check where my time was spent using tools like [Timing](../macOS/apps/timing.md).
+`No wasted time | Build/Learn` is marked as done when I spent the day mindfully working towards my goals.
+Building ideas, learning or writing.
+The time I spent is tracked with tools like [Timing](../macOS/apps/timing.md).

-`Focus | One task at a time` is marked as done when I haven't derailed my focus throughout the day and did what I was supposed to do at ideally all points in time throughout the day.
-[Solving problems](../research/solving-problems.md) & [focusing](../focusing/focusing.md) goes over strategies I use to achieve this habit.
+`Focus | One task at a time` is marked as done when I didn't get distracted from the tasks I have assigned myself to do.
+[No multi tasking](../research/solving-problems.md).

 ## Notes